Computing the Multicover Bifiltration: The rhomboid bifiltration

-For the third part, consider vertices $v_1,\ldots,v_m$ that span a simplex in $\tcov{r}{k}$.
-Assume that some $v_i$ has order $k'\geq k$ and that the remaining vertices are of order $k'$ or $k'-1$.
-Since $v_1,\ldots,v_m$ span a simplex, the corresponding higher-order Voronoi regions, intersected with balls of radius $r$ around the involved sites, have non-empty intersection.
-Choose such a point $x\in \R^d$.
-Define $S$ as the smallest sphere centered at $x$ that includes $k'$ sites (either on the sphere or in its interior). $S$ induces a partition $\Xp=\Xin \sqcup \Xon \sqcup \Xout$ and a rhomboid $\rho$.
+Otherwise, there is smallest sphere $S$ centered at $x$ that includes $k'$ sites (either on the sphere or in its interior). $S$ induces a partition $\Xp=\Xin \sqcup \Xon \sqcup \Xout$ and a rhomboid $\rho$.
 Each vertex $v_i$ of order $k'$ must contain all sites of $\Xin$, and some subset of the sites of $\Xon$, meaning that $v_i$ is in $\rho$.
 Furthermore, at least one site lies on $S$; otherwise, there would be a smaller sphere.
 This implies that each vertex $v_j$ of order $k'-1$ also has to contain all sites of $\Xin$ and some subset of $\Xon$.
 Thus, all vertices lie in $\rho$, and in particular in its $(k'-1,k')$-slice.
 Finally, observe that because one of the sites lies on $S$, the radius of $S$ is the distance of that site to $x$, which is at most $r$. \end{proof}

-\begin{remark} Parts 1 and 2 of \Cref{lem:correspondence} establish that we have a vertex-preserving injection $\mathcal J$ from the cells of $\trhom{r}{k}$ to the simplices of $\tcov{r}{k}$.
-Moreover, the third part of \Cref{lem:correspondence} implies that $\mathcal J$ restricts to a bijection from the maximal cells of $\trhom{r}{k}$ to the maximal simplices of $\tcov{r}{k}$.
+\begin{remark} Parts 1 and 2 of Lemma~\ref{lem:correspondence} establish that we have a vertex-preserving injection $\mathcal J$ from the cells of $\trhom{r}{k}$ to the simplices of $\tcov{r}{k}$.
+Moreover, the third part of Lemma~\ref{lem:correspondence} implies that $\mathcal J$ restricts to a bijection from the maximal cells of $\trhom{r}{k}$ to the maximal simplices of $\tcov{r}{k}$.
+Figure~\ref{fig:diff} illustrates that $\mathcal J$ itself needn't be a bijection.

 We note that $\mathcal J$ does not preserve dimension: For $\nu$ a cell of $\trhomonly$ spanned by vertices of cardinality $k$ (i.e., a cell in the order-$k$ Delaunay mosaic), we have $\dim(\nu)\leq d$.
 But if $d\geq 3$, it can be that $\dim(\mathcal J(\nu))>d$, even when the sites are in general position.
 For a cell $\nu$ of $\trhom{r}{k}$ spanned by vertices of cardinality $k$ and $k+1$, we may have $\dim(\nu)\ne \dim(\mathcal J(\nu))$ even for $d=2$, see Figure~\ref{fig:diff}. \end{remark}